14 common teaching habits that might be sabotaging your students

 Alternative: “If you choose to lead, please line up here.
 If you choose to follow, please line up here”.
 Or, “whoever’s hands are on top is going to act as the follower for this exercise”.

-Chanting “anchor step” during the second triple
+12. Chanting “anchor step” during the second triple

-The implied message: The entire second triple is considered the anchor step, even though it is comprised of 3 steps.
+The implied message: The misunderstanding that the entire second triple is considered the anchor step, even though it is comprised of 3 steps.
 When asked to anchor in other classes, students are confused by any footwork variation that is not a triple step, and are unsure of how to resolve the actual anchor.

-Telling the followers to "triple in place" at the end of the slot
+13. Telling the followers to "triple in place" at the end of the slot

 The actual effect: Followers learn to stop themselves to execute this stationary triple, regardless of whether the leader has caused them to stop travelling, which is technically self-leading, a form of hijacking.

-Spewing all your knowledge
+14. Spewing all your knowledge

-Your intention: You have so.much.knowledge. to share!
+Your great intention: You have so.much.knowledge. to share!
 You love the dance and are just exploding with all the new things you are learning from conventions and private lessons.
 Your new knowledge is exceeding your ability to physically dance it, but you badly want to explain to everyone your new revelations.

 The actual effect: Students will be excited for you for your revelations.
 But unless you make it relevant to them and package it in a way they can use, they will not see it as useful to them.
 They will lose patience with you and generalize that technique is boring because learning it is all talk and no moving.
 You are training them to avoid technique learning.

-Every teacher should constantly be analyzing, filtering, and examining how they teach, and considering how their advice could be interpreted differently.
-An ounce of prevention is worth a pound of cure, so look for opportunities to offer the “negative example”: “Just because I asked for x, doesn’t mean you should do it like this” (demo what not to do).
-Be sure to solicit questions from the student frequently, so they have opportunities to clarify their confusion.
-If some of these alternatives sound outside-the-box to you and you would like to know more, it’s time for you to check out the Swing Literacy Development Program.
+An ounce of prevention is worth a pound of cure, so look for opportunities to offer the "negative example": "Just because I asked for x, doesn't mean you should do it like this" (then demo what not to do).